Neurodivergent-affirming therapy in Denver, Colorado

 Work With Me

-• You feel worn down by self-criticism, shame, and a sense that you’re both too much and not enough
+• You feel worn down by self-criticism, shame, and a pervasive sense of being both too much AND not enough

-• There’s a tendency to second-guess and doubt yourself, which leaves you feeling exhausted and powerless
+• You have a tendency to second-guess and doubt yourself, which leaves you feeling exhausted and powerless

 • You’re prone to overthinking and overanalyzing, leading you to feel depleted and numb (yet somehow still anxious)